bids-standard/bids-specification/src/05-derivatives/02-common-data-types.md

 -   Motion-corrected DWI files.

 The `space` keyword is recomended to distinguish files with different underlying coordinate systems or registered to different reference maps.
+Its values are restricted to the same vocabulary as `ReferenceMap` JSON field (see below).
 The `desc` keyword is a general purpose field with freeform values.
 To distinguish between multiple different versions of processing for the same input data the `desc` keyword should be used.
 Note that even though `space` and `desc` are optional at least one of them needs to be defined to avoid name conflict with the raw file.

 Examples: